-Mother’s Day is upon us yet again and with it comes the avalanche of Mother’s Day Gift Guides, Mother’s Day Must-Haves, and Best Guns for Mothers.
+Mother’s Day is upon us yet again (it’s not too late!) and with it comes the avalanche of Mother’s Day Gift Guides, Mother’s Day Must-Haves, and Best Guns for Mothers.
 Here’s the thing.
 Here at TTAG we – well, I’m speaking for myself, here – don’t go with the stereotypical flow.
 This isn’t exactly a gift guide, it’s more a suggestion for the badass woman in your life.

 Guns and Things that Go Boom